 Placards advise the emergency services, other vehicles on the road and the general public that dangerous goods are being transported, and are one of the controls, including safety equipment, stowage and segregation requirements, that apply when placard loads are being transported.

 The term ‘placard load’ is used in dangerous goods transport legislation and the Australian Dangerous Goods Code (ADG Code).

-- if there are any category A, division 6.2 dangerous goods (infectious substances) in the load
+- any category A, division 6.2 dangerous goods (infectious substances)

-- if there are 10 litres per kilogram or more of category B, division 6.2 dangerous goods (infectious substances) in the load
+- 10 litres/kilograms or more, of category B, division 6.2 dangerous goods (infectious substances)

-- if there are any division 2.1 (flammable gases except aerosols), division 2.3 (toxic gases) or packing group I substances in a load and the total quantity of all dangerous goods is 250 litres per kilogram or more
+- any division 2.1 (flammable gases except aerosols), division 2.3 (toxic gases) or packing group I substances in the load and the total quantity of all dangerous goods is 250 litres/kilograms or more

-- if none of the above apply, if there are more than 1,000 litres per kilogram of dangerous goods in a load.
+- where none of the above apply, a total of 1,000 litres/kilograms of dangerous goods or more

-- fumigated units that do not contain other dangerous goods are not considered to be placard loads.
+Fumigated units that do not contain other dangerous goods are not considered to be placard loads.